Home

 Orpingtons: Lays a brown medium to large sized egg.
 They are good winter layers.
 (8)

-Plymouth Rocks: They lay a light pinkish to medium brown egg that is large sized.
+Plymouth Rocks: They lay a light pinkish to medium brown egg that is large in size.
 (8)

 Rhode-Island Reds: Lays a rich to medium brown egg that is large in size.
 Good winter layers.
 (9)